 For any business to succeed in the competitive business world today, having an organized and efficient accounting function is very important.
-One part of any company's accounting and bookkeeping process is the accounts payable and bill pay system.
-When you can pay all of your bills on time, it can help you to stay in good terms with accountants and adequately manage your cash flow.
+One part of any company’s accounting and bookkeeping process is the accounts payable and bill pay system.
+When you can pay all of your bills on time, it can help you to stay on good terms with accountants and adequately manage your cash flow.

 Streamlined and Accurate Processing

-An additional benefit of the accounts payable system is that they can save you money.
+An additional benefit of the accounts payable system is that it can save you money.
 A company that does not use an automated bill pay system will undoubtedly spend a lot more.
 Without an automated system, you will need to hire a range of different people only to manage this functionality.
 When you use a bill pay program, you can reduce the necessary human capital.
-This will allow you to allocated these valuable resources to other areas of your business.
+This will allow you to allocate these valuable resources to other areas of your business.

 Integration with Tax Systems